uvemas/ViTables_website/_pages/Docs/faq.md

 ## How is <em>ViTables</em> licensed?

 It has a [GPLv3](http://www.gnu.org/licenses/gpl.html) license.

-<a name="support"></a>
-## Oops!
-I've got a problem.
-How can I get support?

-It's always worth to check the messages posted to the [ViTables users' group](https://groups.google.com/forum/#!forum/vitables-users): searching the list is a great way to get your questions answered.
-You can search the list using its web interface or from the [Gmane interface](http://dir.gmane.org/gmane.comp.python.pytables.vitables.user).
-If you don't find an answer to your question I strongly recommended you to subscribe to the users' group and ask for help there.
-Probably some subscriber (*ViTables* developer or user) will be able to help you.

 <a name="bug-feature"></a>
 ## I've found a bug or I want to request a new feature.
 What should I do?